Age of Discovery: Economic impact in Europe

 As a wider variety of global luxury commodities entered the European markets by sea, previous European markets for luxury goods stagnated.
 The Atlantic trade largely supplanted pre-existing Italian and German trading powers which had relied on their Baltic, Russian, and Islamic trade links.
 The new commodities also caused social change, as sugar, spices, silks and chinawares entered the luxury markets of Europe.

 The European economic centre shifted from the Mediterranean to Western Europe.
-The city of Antwerp, part of the Duchy of Brabant, became "the centre of the entire international economy", and the richest city in Europe at this time.
-Centred in Antwerp first and then in Amsterdam, "Dutch Golden Age" was tightly linked to the Age of Discovery.
-Francesco Guicciardini, a Venetian envoy, stated that hundreds of ships would pass Antwerp in a day, and 2,000 carts entered the city each week.
-Portuguese ships laden with pepper and cinnamon would unload their cargo.
-With many foreign merchants resident in the city and governed by an oligarchy of banker-aristocrats forbidden to engage in trade, the economy of Antwerp was foreigner-controlled, which made the city very international, with merchants and traders from Venice, Ragusa, Spain, and Portugal and a policy of toleration, which attracted a large Orthodox Jewish community.
-The city experienced three booms during its golden age, the first based on the pepper market, a second launched by New World silver coming from Seville (ending with the bankruptcy of Spain in 1557), and a third boom, after the Treaty of Cateau-Cambresis, in 1559, based on the textiles industry.
+The city of Antwerp, part of the Duchy of Brabant, became "the centre of the entire international economy", and the richest city in Europe.
+Centred in Antwerp first and then Amsterdam, the Dutch Golden Age was tightly linked to the Age of Discovery.

-Despite initial hostilities, by 1549 the Portuguese were sending annual trade missions to Shangchuan Island in China.
+By 1549 the Portuguese were sending annual trade missions to Shangchuan Island in China.
 In 1557 they managed to convince the Ming court to agree on a legal port treaty that would establish Macau as an official Portuguese trade colony.
 The Portuguese friar Gaspar da Cruz (c.
-1520 February 5, 1570) wrote the first complete book on China and the Ming dynasty that was published in Europe; it included information on its geography, provinces, royalty, official class, bureaucracy, shipping, architecture, farming, craftsmanship, merchant affairs, clothing, religious and social customs, music and instruments, writing, education, and justice.
+1520–70) wrote the first complete book on China published in Europe; it included information on its geography, provinces, royalty, official class, bureaucracy, shipping, architecture, farming, craftsmanship, merchant affairs, clothing, religious and social customs, music and instruments, writing, education, and justice.